 The exhibition runs from Friday, 21st September 2018 to Sunday, 6th January 2019.

 Don’t leave the museum without discovering some of its other delights, including the staterooms and permanent exhibition (which features many other impressionist works).
 Find more tips on the main Albertina page.

 How to get to the Monet exhibition

 The Albertina is one of the more central locations, inside the old city centre.
-See the main Albertina article for directions.
+See the bottom of the main Albertina article for directions.

 Address: Albertinaplatz 1, 1010 Vienna